Etsy: Buying

-Climate Impact
+Climate impact

 In 2008, Etsy received a B Corporation certification but later lost it in 2017.
 This certification was a recognition of the company abiding by transparent and accountable practices, which includes environmental practices.
 The environmental impact from depends greatly on the individual seller usage of wholesale retailer and large manufacturers.
 In Etsy's Supplier Code of Conduct, it states that sellers are obligated to follow environmental laws and regulations and that sellers must conduct business in a sustainable and responsible manner.
-Esty's 2020 Climate Change Response outlines the company's annual plan for climate related issues and how it achieves the motto of "keep commerce human".
-In 2019, the board that oversees climate change at Esty made a goal of becoming a carbon neutral company in 2020.
+Etsy's 2020 Climate Change Response outlines the company's annual plan for climate related issues and how it achieves the motto of "keep commerce human".
+In 2019, the board that oversees climate change at Etsy made a goal of becoming a carbon neutral company in 2020.
 To achieve this, Etsy is offering eco-friendly packaging to its sellers through a partnership with EcoEnclose.
 This provides sellers with the option to use certified 100% recycled packaging.
 Buyers are also given a carbon offsetting option when selecting shipping.
 Etsy, partnered with multiple companies including Apple, pledged to purchase 165 Megawatts of solar energy through Spotsylvania.
 By 2025, Etsy's goal is to reduce energy intensity by 25%.

+In 2018, nearly 98% of its carbon impact came from the delivery of goods sold on its platform.
+Etsy reports that it offsets 100% of its carbon emissions from shipping.
+These offsets support several verified carbon reduction projects through their partnerships.
+For example, Etsy helps fund the UPM Blandin Native American Hardwoods Conservation Project, which conserves over 187,000 acres of forest in Minnesota, absorbing CO2 and protecting biodiversity.
+Additionally, they invest in renewable energy initiatives like the Giriraj Wind Power Project in India and the Solar Grouped Project by ACME, which replace fossil fuel-based energy generation with wind and solar power.
+Etsy has also supported innovative projects such as the Meridian Magnesium SF6 Reduction in the automotive sector, which reduces the use of SF6, a greenhouse gas 22,800 times more potent than CO2.